Applying for a Dutch passport or identity card if you live in Finland

 You must prove that you are legally resident in Finland.
 You can do this by providing one of the following documents:

-• if you are over the age of 18: an extract known as a summary of personal data.
+- if you are over the age of 18: screenshots of your 'summary of personal data'.

-• You can apply for the extract free of charge on Suomi.fi.
+- Apply for an extract free of charge on Suomi.fi.
 Take screenshots of the details listed under basic information, address details and personal relationships (where relevant) and add these to your application.

 If you live in Estonia, you can prove legal residence by providing one of the following documents: